Irish McCalla: Later life and art career

 McCalla, then living in Malibu, California, married Chuck Rowland, a national sales manager for an auto-glass firm, and moved with him to Prescott, Arizona, where she lived out her days.
 They separated in 1989.

-As an artist, she drew numerous oil paintings and collector plates, and sold prints of her work.
+As an artist, she produced numerous oil paintings and collector plates, and sold prints of her work.
 She was a member of Woman Artists of the American West, and her work has been displayed at the Los Angeles Museum of Arts and Sciences.
 She made personal appearances at autograph conventions, appearing as late as 1996 in a faux-leopard Sheena costume.

 Death

 At age 73 in 2002, Irish McCalla died of a stroke and complications from her fourth brain tumor.